 Three days after her first injection, Sams says she finally felt free of her cravings, and today, despite a family history of alcoholism, she continues to be alcohol-free.
-The drug she took for 8 months is Vivitrol, a once-a-month injectable form of naltrexone, approved by the Food and Drug Administration (FDA) in 2006 to help treat alcohol abuse.
-While the drug does not work for everyone, many addiction specialists say it addresses the compliance problems that are still common with the older drug on which Vivitrol is based.
-That drug, naltrexone, is a pill that has to be taken daily.
+The drug she took for eight months is Vivitrol, a once-a-month injectable form of naltrexone, approved by the Food and Drug Administration (FDA) in 2006 to help treat alcohol abuse.
+While the drug does not work for everyone, many addiction specialists say it addresses the compliance problems that are still common with the older version of the drug, a pill, on which Vivitrol is based.
+The naltrexone pill has to be taken daily.

 The Role of Drug Therapy

-Alcohol addiction is what happens when a person — probably due to both genetic and environmental factors — is no longer capable of controlling the use of alcohol.
-What causes the addiction is often difficult to determine, although a family history is widely thought to play a role in at leasthalf of all cases.
+Alcohol abuse or alcohol dependency, known in medical terms as alcohol use disorder (AUD), is what happens when a person — probably due to both genetic and environmental factors — is no longer capable of controlling the use of alcohol.
+What causes the addiction is often difficult to determine, although family history is widely thought to play a role in at least half of all cases.

 For years, drug treatment of alcohol addiction got short shrift from physicians and addiction specialists in favor of behavioral intervention services, counseling and social support groups like Alcoholics Anonymous (AA), which were widely considered to be more effective.
 But starting with the introduction of naltrexone in 1994, the number of drugs for treating alcohol abuse began to expand.
 Today’s medicines are more effective and often make it easier for drinkers to remain sober and comply with a treatment regimen.

-The new drugs are not a cure for alcohol abuse, and so far, it’s not clear how long they remain effective.
+The newer drugs are not a cure for alcohol abuse, and so far, it’s not clear how long they remain effective.
 For many people, the drugs are most effective for reducing the intense craving that typically comes with alcohol addiction.
-More often than not, the drugs are prescribed only in conjunction with counseling and support services.
+More often than not, the drugs are prescribed only in conjunction with counseling and support services in people who are currently abstinent.
 The premise is that alcohol abuse is a condition that typically involves both physical and psychological components, which means that treating it effectively usually hinges on lifestyle changes.

-At Hazelden, a nonprofit Minnesota-based institution with 15 treatment centers in 9 states, Marvin D. Seppala, MD, the chief medical officer, estimates that about a third of the center’s patients now leave with some type of medication that might reduce their craving for alcohol, and therefore, the likelihood of a relapse.
+At Hazelden Betty Ford Foundation, a nonprofit Minnesota-based institution with 17 treatment centers in 9 states, Marvin D. Seppala, MD, the chief medical officer, estimates that about a third of the center’s patients now leave with some type of medication that might reduce their craving for alcohol, and therefore, the likelihood of a relapse.

-Although alcohol abusers usually have some control over their drinking, they drink in a way that often harms their health, personal relationships, driving ability and ability to work.
-Alcohol dependence, on the other hand, is alcohol abuse that has progressed to the point where someone is not only unable to stop drinking, but has also developed a physical tolerance to high levels of alcohol.
-People who are alcohol-dependent typically suffer from withdrawal symptoms such as anxiety, trembling, sweating, nausea, insomnia and depression when they stop drinking.
+Previous versions of the DSM used the terms “abuse” and “dependence” to describe a person’s severity of AUD.
+Abuse, also referred to as alcohol misuse, meant that people usually have some control over their drinking, they drink in a way that often harms their health, personal relationships, driving ability and ability to work.
+Alcohol dependence referred to alcohol abuse that has progressed to the point where someone is not only unable to stop drinking but has also developed a physical tolerance to high levels of alcohol.
+People who are considered alcohol-dependent would now be classified as having severe AUD, typically suffering from withdrawal symptoms such as anxiety, trembling, sweating, nausea, insomnia and depression when they stop drinking.

 Which Drug Treatments Are Available?

-So far, the FDA has approved only 4 drugs for use in treating alcohol use disorders: disulfiram (Antabuse is one brand name), naltrexone (Revia), acamprosate (Campral) and Vivitrol.
-Nalmefene is now gaining regulatory approval abroad.
+So far, the FDA has approved only three drugs for use in treating alcohol use disorders: disulfiram (Antabuse), naltrexone (Revia pill, Vivitrol injection) and acamprosate (Campral).
 (See 5 Meds Help Curb Alcohol Abuse .)

 None of the drugs address all aspects of alcohol abuse or prove effective with all patients.
 Some are better at reducing the craving for alcohol, while others are more effective for reducing the number of heavy drinking days or lessening the chance that someone who is abstinent will drink again.
 There is no clear and convincing evidence that the drugs work well in combination therapy.

-Disulfiram works by causing often intense side effects such as nausea, vomiting and palpitations if a user consumes even a small amount of alcohol; the effects may last a few hours, or in some cases, up to 2 weeks.
-While serious side effects are far less common, they do occur: liver failure, severe hepatitis, and even death has been seen when the dosage of the drug was not carefully monitored.
+Disulfiram is thought of as a second-line option, meaning acamprosate and naltrexone would be considered first.
+Disulfiram should only be used in patients with sufficient physician supervision.
+It works by causing often intense side effects such as nausea, vomiting and palpitations if a user consumes even a small amount of alcohol; the effects may last a few hours, or in some cases, up to two weeks.
+While serious side effects are far less common, they do occur: liver failure, severe hepatitis, and even death have been seen when the dosage of the drug was not carefully monitored.
 Disulfiram should not be taken by anyone who has psychosis, severe heart disease, or a blocked artery to the heart.
 For someone who is not drinking, the drug’s most frequent side effect is drowsiness.

 Naltrexone is the drug most commonly prescribed in the United States for treating alcohol abuse.
-It was approved by the FDA in 1994.
-It is FDA approved for use as a once-a-day pill (Revia) or for injection once a month (Vivitrol).
+It was approved by the FDA in 1994 for use as a once-a-day pill (Revia).
+In 2006 it was approved for injection once a month (Vivitrol).
 Some addiction treatment centers, however, are also prescribing naltrexone implants, which are not FDA approved.
-Naltrexone implants are inserted under the skin, usually in the lower abdomen, causing the drug to be slowly released over a 6- to 12-week period.
+Naltrexone implants are inserted under the skin, usually in the lower abdomen, causing the drug to be slowly released over a 10- to 12-week period.

 Unlike disulfiram, naltrexone does not cause unpleasant side effects if a patient consumes alcohol.
-Instead, it works with the brain’s chemistry to reduce the pleasant “buzz” that comes with drinking.
-It can be effective for reducing the frequency and the severity of relapses that may occur during alcohol abstinence, as well as the risk of heavy drinking.
-Heavy drinking is now defined as more than 4 drinks a day for women and 5 drinks for men.
+Instead, it works with the brain’s chemistry to lower the positive feedback of drinking — it reduces the pleasant “buzz” that comes with the first drink or two.
+It can be effective for reducing the frequency and the severity of relapses that may occur during alcohol abstinence, as well as the risk of heavy drinking, which is now defined as binge drinking on five or more days in the past month.
+(Binge drinking is four or more drinks on one occasion in the past month for women and five or more drinks for men.)

 Side effects can still be an issue with naltrexone.
 While the most common side effects are diarrhea and stomach cramping, the drug has been shown to cause liver damage if taken in large doses.
 Because naltrexone should be avoided by anyone who already has liver disease, it has limited usefulness for many people who already have a serious drinking problem.
-Moreover, compliance is a big problem with the pill form of naltrexone: some studies have shown that up to half of all oral naltrexone users stop taking their pills within just a few weeks of initiating use.
+Moreover, compliance is a big problem with the pill form of naltrexone: some data indicating that more than 80% of oral naltrexone users stop taking their pills within six months of initiating use.
 Patients find it too difficult to take a pill daily and find that their craving for alcohol, while diminished, is still there.

-Compliance is also a problem with acamprosate (Campral), which is taken in pill form 3 times a day.
+Compliance is also a problem with acamprosate (Campral), which is taken in pill form three times a day.
 Unlike naltrexone, acamprosate doesn’t interfere with the “high” that comes with alcohol use.
-Instead, it is believed to somehow stabilize brain chemistry to lessen the chance that someone will drink again.
+Instead, the goal is no drinking — it is believed to somehow stabilize brain chemistry to lessen the chance that someone will drink again.
 The drug is believed to promote abstinence by alleviating the sleeping problems, sweating and anxiety that accompany abstinence.

 Still, the research shows that drugs like acamprosate and naltrexone may be effective for some people in treating aspects of alcohol abuse.
 In their review, the University of North Carolina researchers found that acamprosate and the pill form of naltrexone seem to be most effective for helping reduce alcohol use.